Arrivederci (The White Lotus): Plot

 Giuseppe (Federico Scribani Rossi) returns from the hospital, but Valentina (Sabrina Impacciatore) appoints Mia (Beatrice Grannò) as the resort's new pianist and singer, firing Giuseppe.
 Mia tells Valentina she enjoyed their evening together, but suggests she find a girlfriend, adding that she can introduce her to some new people and places.
 Valentina happily agrees.

 Ethan runs into Daphne (Meghann Fahy) at the beach, explaining that he suspects Harper and Cameron had an affair.
 Daphne initially looks perturbed but then tells him that he can choose not to be a victim.
 She leads him to an isolated area.
 Albie informs Lucia her debt is paid.
 That night, as Mount Etna erupts, Ethan & Harper and Albie & Lucia have passionate sex.
 Dominic calls his wife and she answers.
 She tells him to call her when he is back in town.

 On Quentin's yacht, Tanya begins to panic after she is told Niccolo will be taking her back to shore in a dinghy.
 She locks herself in Niccolo's bedroom and searches his bag, finding a rope, duct tape and a gun, seeming to confirm her suspicions.
-When Niccolo forces the door, Tanya takes the gun and kills him, Quentin and his friends.
+When Niccolo forces the door, Tanya takes the gun and kills him, Quentin, and most of his friends.
 The ship's terrified captain Tommaso flees, leaving Tanya alone on the boat with no way to steer it to shore.
 She tries to board the dinghy, only to slip and hit her head, causing her to fall into the sea unconscious and drown.

-The next morning, Lucia abandons Albie in his room.
-Albie seems to notice this but pretends not to.
+The next morning, Lucia abandons Albie in his room while he sleeps.
 While swimming, Daphne encounters Tanya's corpse.
 The authorities retrieve her body, as well as the bodies found on the yacht.
 At the airport, the Spillers and Sullivans await their flight home.
 Ethan and Harper are considerably more affectionate with each other.
 A disguised Portia runs into Albie as they wait for their flights home.
 Portia says that Tanya isn't answering her phone.
-Albie mentions a guest was found drowned and several bodies were found on a yacht and Portia seems to realize the dead people were Tanya, Quentin and his group.
+Albie mentions a guest was found drowned and several bodies were found on a yacht and Portia seems to realize the dead were Tanya, Quentin, and his group.
 Portia and Albie exchange phone numbers.
 In Taormina, Lucia and Mia joyfully walk down the street and greet the hotel employee who posed as Lucia's pimp, celebrating their successful scam.